Dynatrace-APAC/dynatrace-apac.github.io/workshops/cloud-native-observability.md

   - Sockshop Production `http://production.front-end.PUBLIC-IP.nip.io/`
   - Sockshop Dev `http://dev.front-end.PUBLIC-IP.nip.io`

+Positive
+: Note that if you're attending a workshop, these links will be included as part of your workshop email

 ### Explore the Smartscape

 While waiting for Easy Travel to start, you can explore Dynatrace and using the Smartscape, Dynatrace will automatically discover the processes and dependencies that comprises the Easy Travel application!